Joy Buolamwini: Coded Bias

 Coded Bias is a documentary film directed by Shalini Kantayya that features Buolamwini’s research about AI inaccuracies in facial recognition technology and automated assessment software.
 It focuses on what the film's creators regard as a lack of regulation of facial recognition tools sold by IBM, Microsoft, and Amazon, and which they say perpetuates racial and gender bias.
 The film describes a dispute between Brooklyn tenants and a building management company that tried to use facial recognition to control entry to a building.
 The film featured Weapons of Math Destruction author Cathy O'Neill and members of Big Brother Watch in London, including Silkie Carlo.
 On April 5, 2021, the documentary was made available to stream on Netflix.

 Exhibitions

-Projects conducted by Algorithmic Justice League have been exhibited at art institutions including the Barbican Centre, London, UK and Ars Electronica, Linz, Austria.
+Projects conducted by Algorithmic Justice League have been exhibited at art institutions including the Barbican Centre in London, UK, and Ars Electronica in Linz, Austria.